Skip to main content

 What is the difference between a buyer’s agent and an estate agent?

-Buyers' Agents Estate Agents
+Buyer's Agent Estate Agents

-Buyers' agents operate across regions and can suggest locations the buyer may never have heard of, comparing and contrasting locations that may suit their criteria better.
+Buyer's agents operate across regions and can suggest locations the buyer may never have heard of, comparing and contrasting locations that may suit their criteria better.
 Estate agents operate in defined areas.
 Estate agents often try to dissuade buyers from looking anywhere outside their area.

 Buyers’ agents are retained by the buyer under contract and fees are paid by the buyer.
 Estate agents welcome all serious buyers without any fees or costs.

 Buyers' agents do the legwork to create a shortlist of properties exactly matching the buyer’s criteria, saving the buyer both time and money.
 No wasted viewings.
-Estate agent will create a shortlist for a buyer.
+Estate agents will create a shortlist for a buyer.
 It is likely to be a broader match to the buyer’s specification.

 Buyers' agents always meet their clients first, either in person or via a video call.
 The work depends on really getting to know the client, the family, their long-term goals.
-Estate agent will carry out a KYC (know your client) of the seller.
+Estate agents will carry out a KYC (know your client) of the seller.

-Buyers' Agents check a range of legals in advance of recommendations for the shortlist. this will include Nota simple and a Catastral entry.
+Buyers' agents check a range of legals in advance of recommendations for the shortlist. this will include Nota simple and a Catastral entry.
 Estate agents may obtain and provide a ‘nota simple’ from the property registry for the prospective buyers.

 Buyers' agents assess the external environment and flag up anything that could negatively impact a property before recommending a viewing.
 Nothing is hidden.
 Estate agents will also be reluctant to market properties that could turn out to be problematic.
 The degree, scope and timing of this will vary from agent to agent.